 Restore volume from backup

-When restoring from backup, you would restore an entire volume.
 Restoring single files is not possible but would require an instance be setup, launched and then the files could be collected from the instance.

 To restore, you would first create a volume, restore to it and then create and instance from the volume.
-Below follows instructions on how to do restores from various platforms:

 Cloud management portal

-• Press “Storage” and then “Backups” in the sidebar menu.
+• Press Storage and then Backups in the sidebar menu.

 • Follow the steps in our Creating a persistent volume guide to create an empty volume of the same size as the backup.
 Note the name.

-• Press “Storage” and then “Backups” in the sidebar menu.
+• Press Storage and then Backups in the sidebar menu.

 • Press the small rounded arrow “Restore backup” on the backup that you want to restore.

-• Select the volume you just created in the dropdown “Volume”.
+• Select the volume you just created in the dropdown Volume

-• Press “restore backup”.
+• Press Restore backup

 Note